embl-cba/microglia-morphometry/README.md

 A Fiji plugin for semi-automated segmentation, tracking and morphometric analysis of microglia cells in 2D images.

-## Publication and Citation
+## Citation

-If you are using this plugin, please read and cite:
+If you are using this plugin, please cite:

 [Martinez A, Hériché JK, Calvo M, Tischer C, Otxoa-de-Amezaga A, Pedragosa J, Bosch A, Planas AM, Petegnief V. Characterization of microglia behaviour in healthy and pathological conditions with image analysis tools.
 Open Biol.
 2023 Jan;13(1):220200. doi: 10.1098/rsob.220200.
 Epub 2023 Jan 11.
 PMID: 36629019; PMCID: PMC9832574.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9832574/pdf/rsob.220200.pdf)